pukingleopard/springboard-capstone-CEI/README.md

 ## The Deliverables

 An answer to the questions:
 * Has a subset of clients overbought?
-If so, how large is the risk and what characterizes clients in that category.
+If so, how large is the risk and what characterizes clients in that set.
 * What other risks are discoverable?
 * Is a subset of clients underbought?
 * What other opportunities are discoverable?